fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

-Hadith from Sahih Muslim, the prophet Muhammad sww said:
+Hadith from Sahih Muslim, the prophet Muhammad  ﷺ    said:

 > Allah chose Kinanah from descendends of Ismail
 > He chose Quraish from Kinanah